 Early History of the Hindal family

-Another 180 words (13 lines of text) covering the years 1700 and 1701 are included under the topic Early Hindal History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hindal research.
+Another 78 words (6 lines of text) covering the years 1591, 1613, 1700 and 1701 are included under the topic Early Hindal History in all our PDF Extended History products and printed products wherever possible.

 Hindal Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Hindal has been spelled many different ways, including Hindley, Hindeley, Hindle, Hyndley and others.

 Early Notables of the Hindal family (pre 1700)